Sunday, May 11, 2014

 I cannot say enough good things about THE THING.
 Excellent ensemble acting, creepy atmosphere, quick pace, massively influential special effects that are still to this day jaw-dropping and some of the best lighting I've ever seen.
 Honestly, THE THING should have received a number of Oscar nominations and not just for the visual stuff.
 The editing on this film is brilliant.
 There's literally no wasted time.

-If you're a horror fan then it is required viewing.
+If you're a horror fan, then it is required viewing.
 While watching it again for this review I couldn't help but think how interesting it would be if somebody was to make a prequel telling the exciting story of the alien takeover of the Norwegian base...oh wait.
 A good prequel telling the exciting story of the alien takeover of the Norwegian base.
+While they're at it, somebody should make a prequel to ALIENS showing the colonists on LV-426 fighting the aliens.

 Original - The Thing From Another World